alkeshbharati/Stock-Market/README.md

 # Stock-Market

-Nginx README

-Instructions for installing Nginx
+# Instructions for installing Nginx
 NOTE: It is strongly recommended that nginx be run in a Linux environment as this is the optimal environment for this software.
 Ubuntu 18.04 was used for the duration of this project.